rabbitmq/rabbitmq-website/site/vhosts.md

 ## <a id="deleting" class="anchor" href="#deleting">Deleting a Virtual Hosts</a>

-A virtual host can be created using CLI tools or an [HTTP API](/management.html) endpoint.
+A virtual host can be deleted using CLI tools or an [HTTP API](/management.html) endpoint.

 Deleting a virtual host will permanently delete all entities (queues, exchanges, bindings, policies, permissions, etc) in it.